-Lav Lawn and Landscape Areas My project does not have Lawn or Landscape areas Post-construction soil quality and depth Post-construction soil quality and depth is infeasible (see Section C of this submittal package) Roofs KOC My project does not have Roof areas Full dispersion or downspout full infiltration 2.
+Lawn and Landscape Areas WAR AND My project does not have Lawn or Landscape areas Post-construction soil quality and depth Post-construction soil quality and depth is infeasible (see Section C of this submittal package) Roo ofs My project does not have Roof areas 1.
+Full dispersion or downspout full infiltration 2.
 Rain garden or bioretention 3.
-Downspout dispersion system Measured Infiltration Rate:in/ hr 4.
+Downspout dispersion system Measured Infiltration Rate: in/ hr 4.
 Perforated stub-out connections 5.
 On-site detention system or fee-in-lieu of on-site detention authorized by the City Engineer (applicable if options #1-4 are infeasible and drainage from the site will be discharged to a storm or surface water system that includes a watercourse or there is a capacity constraint in the system 6.
-No Roof BMP (applicable if options #1-4 are infeasible and on-site detention is not required) If #5 or #6 is selected, briefly describe why no Roof BMP is feasible (include detailed information in Section C of this submittal package):
+No Roof BMP (applicable if options #1-4 are infeasible and on-site detention is not required) If #5 or #6 submittal p cted, briefly describe why no Roof BMP is feasible (include detailed information in Section C of this e):

 Minimum Requirement #5 : On-site Stormwater Management (cont.)
 Other Hard Surfaces (such as driveway, sidewalk, parking lot, patio, etc.) My project does not have Other Hard Surface areas 1.
 Full dispersion Measured Infiltration Rate: in/ hr 2.
 Permeable pavement, rain gardens, or bioretention 3.
 Sheet flow dispersion or concentrated flow dispersion 4.
-On-site detention system or fee-in-lieu of on-site detention (applicable if options #1-3 are infeasible and drainage from surface water system that includes a watercourse or rom the site will be discharged to a storm 5.
-No Other Hard Surface BMP (applicable if options #1-3 required) are infeasible and on-site detention is not cted, briefly describe why no Other Hard Surface BMP is fea ubmittal package): sible (include detailed information in Flow Co ntro Exempt List Proceed with this list if your project discharges directly to Lake Washington or if findings from a downstream analysis confirm that the downstream system is free of capacity constraints for a minimum of 1⁄4 mile and a maximum of 1 mile. evaluated i n prior xempt discharges, the BMPs listed below for Roofs and Othity order.
-You can select any BMP from the lists provided bettion C of this submittal package.
-Check one (option for each category below: Law vn and Landscape Areas
+On-site detention system or fee-in-lieu of on-site detention authorized by the City Engineer (applicable if options #1-3 are infeasible and drainage from the site will be discharged to a storm or surface water system that includes a watercourse or there is a capacity constraint in the system) 5.
+No Other Hard Surface BMP (applicable if options #1-3 required) are infeasible and on-site detention is not ted, briefly describe why no Other Hard Surface BMP is fea ubmittal package): sible (include detailed information in Flow Control Exempt List Proceed with this list if your project discharges directly to Lake Washington or if findings from a downstream analysis confirm that the downstream system is free of capacity constraints for a minimum of 1⁄4 mile and a maximum of 1 mile.
+For flow control exempt discharges, the BMPs listed below for Roofs and Other Hard Surfaces do not need to be evaluated in priority order.
+You can select any BMP from the lists provided below and do not need to document infeasibility in Section C of this submittal package.